Self-renunciation is not a renunciation of your self, but only a renunciation of your animal nature.

 Every individual contains within himself a consciousness of the life of the whole of humankind.
 It lies deep within the human soul, but it is there.
 And sooner or later a human being must become conscious of this greater life.

-Only by renouncing his exclusive personality does a human being become a real, living personality and, by acknowledging the lives of others as his own, he perceives a life within him that has neither limit nor end.
+Only by renouncing his exclusive personality does a human being become a real, living personality and, by acknowledging the lives of others as his own, he perceives a life within him that has neither limits nor end.

 — Carpenter